cujojs/most/docs/api.md

 ####`stream.distinct() -> Stream`
 ####`most.distinct(stream) -> Stream`

 Create a new stream with *adjacent duplicates* removed.
+End signal value on the result stream will be the same as on input stream (i.e. it will *not* be a subject of removal of duplicates).

 ```
 stream:            -1-2-2-3-4-4-5->